gloriasoft/veaury/dev-project-react/README.md

 # The React development environment for Veaury
-The React project created by `create-react-app`, and run the command `npm run eject` in the project.
+The React project created by `create-react-app`, and ran the `npm run eject` command in the project.

 ## configuration
 Then make configuration modifications in the generated `config/webpack.config.js`, enables the project to compile `.vue` type files and to debug the `veaury` source code in the parent project